raspberrypilearning/lego-plotter/en/step_2.md

 --- /task ---

-Now we have some data, we can use this to control the position of a motor.
+Now that you have some data, you can use this to control the position of a motor.

 --- task ---

-Connect a LEGO Technic motor to port A on the Build HAT.
+Connect a LEGO® Technic™ motor to port A on the Build HAT.
 Add some additional LEGO elements to the motor axle so that it is easy to see the motor turning.

 --- /task ---